Maappillai (1952 film)

 Maappillai is a 1952 Indian Tamil-language drama film directed by T. R. Raghunath and written by V. N. Sambandam.
 The film stars T. R. Ramachandran, P. K. Saraswathi and T. K. Ramachandran.
-It revolves around an office boy who becomes wealthy in a rags to riches manner, and the attempts made by his boss's son to destroy him and usurp his wealth.
+It revolves around a rags-to-riches story of an office boy, and the attempts made by his boss's son to destroy him and usurp his wealth.
 The film was released on 7 November 1952 and became a success.